Frequently asked questions

 Property owners who earn rental income and want to offset their active or passive income.

-Residential real estate owners (from 1 property to 150+), Commercial real estate owners, Airbnb, vacation rental, and short-term rental owners.
-Owners of multifamily, retail, office, medical/dental, self-storage, industrial, warehouse, single-family rentals, hotels, and restaurants.
+- Commercial real estate owners which include Airbnb, vacation rental, other short-term rental owners, multifamily, retail, office, medical/dental, self-storage, industrial, warehouse, single-family rentals, hotels, and restaurants.

 To qualify, properties should have a cost basis of at least $200,000, be placed in service after 1986, and have remaining depreciable basis.